robert-westenberger/knowledgebase/book-notes/structure-and-interpretation-of-computer-programs/2-5-Systems-With-Generic-Operations.md

 * Real numbers are the **supertype** of rational numbers
 * Rational numbers are the **supertype** of integers.

 Types are coerced as they go up or down the tree.
 An integer doesn't need to be able to convert to a rational number, it just needs to be able to convert itself up the hierarchy tree.
-A big advantage here
+A type "inherits" all operations defined on its supertype.